particle-iot/docs/src/content/reference/firmware.md

 {{#if core}}
 `Serial2:` This channel is optionally available via the device's D1(TX) and D0(RX) pins.
 To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your app's main code file.

 To use the TX/RX (Serial1) or D1/D0 (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
-To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core to your device's ground.
 {{/if}}

-{{#if photon}}
+{{#unless core}}
 `Serial2:` This channel is optionally available via the device's RGB Green (TX) and Blue (RX) LED pins.
 The Blue and Green current limiting resistors should be removed.
 To use Serial2, add #include "Serial2/Serial2.h" near the top of your app's main code file.

 If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.

 To use the TX/RX (Serial1) or RGB Green (TX)/Blue (RX) LED (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
-To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Photon/Electron to your device's ground.
-{{/if}}
+{{/unless}}

-**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the Core/Photon.
+**NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the Core/Photon/Electron.

 ### begin()

 Sets the data rate in bits per second (baud) for serial data transmission.
 For communicating with the computer, use one of these rates: 300, 600, 1200, 2400, 4800, 9600, 14400, 19200, 28800, 38400, 57600, or 115200.
 You can, however, specify other rates - for example, to communicate over pins TX and RX with a component that requires a particular baud rate.

 **NOTE:** The data rate for the USB device `Serial` is ignored, as USB has its own negotiated speed.
 Setting speed to 9600 is safe for the USB device.
-Setting the port to 14400 baud will cause the Photon to go into DFU mode while 28800 will allow a YMODEM download of firmware.
+Setting the port to 14400 baud will cause the Photon or Electron to go into DFU mode while 28800 will allow a YMODEM download of firmware.

 ```C++
 // SYNTAX